 FCSN President Bryan Frieders, a deputy chief with the Pasadena (CA) Fire Department, praised Boston’s collaborative, aggressive approach to reducing firefighters’ occupational cancer risk.
 “Addressing the occupational cancer epidemic requires a cultural change for the fire service,” Frieders said.
 “Joe Finn and Richie Paris are leading from the front.
 Their work together with FCSN illustrates how effective labor-management relationships can be to enhance the safety and well-being of firefighters.”

 The Boston training was part of an FCSN pilot program initially funded by a FEMA Fire Prevention and Safety grant.
 FCSN’s new train-the-trainer program, which launched in 2016, helps FCSN ensure consistent, accurate education delivered with highly personal interaction by fellow firefighters and other qualified instructors.
-Please direct inquiries about FCSN’s firefighter cancer prevention training and new train-the-trainer program to Tim Elliott at Tim Elliott.
+Please direct inquiries about FCSN’s firefighter cancer prevention training and new train-the-trainer program to Keith Tyson at Keith Tyson.

 Research and development

-“The first white paper created far-reaching results,” Frieders said.
+“The white paper created far-reaching results,” Frieders said.
 “FCSN’s 2013 white paper has been added to the study material for promotional exams, from lieutenant all the way up to fire chief.
-The new white paper builds on those street-level actions with higher-level resources, including sample policies, practices, and guidance.
+FCSN’s current research is building on those street-level actions with higher-level resources, including sample policies, practices, and guidance.
 We can’t eradicate cancer in the fire service, but we certainly can reduce firefighters’ exposure to carcinogens.”
 See FCSN’s “Preventing Cancer in the Fire Service” FAQ series and our featured column in FireRescue magazine for updated resources.
 If you would like to receive periodic news about cancer in the fire service, please sign up for FCSN email updates.